na-na-hi/renget/archive/pmdhelloworld.md

 PRG2: CONNECTION CONFIRMED.
 PRGN: WHO ARE YOU.
 PRG2: THIS UNIT IS DESIGNATED (Porygon2).
-PRG2: UNIT (Porygon) IDENTIFICATION NUMBER DID NOT MATCH ANY PORYGON UNITS ON RECORD.
+PRG2: IDENTIFICATION NUMBER OF UNIT (Porygon) DOES NOT MATCH ANY PORYGON UNITS ON RECORD.
 PRG2: TRANSFERRING CO-ORDINATES OF THIS UNIT.
 PRG2: ASSISTANCE REQUIRED FROM UNIT (Porygon).

 Connection terminated.
 Exiting. . .
 ```
+The words faded from my sight, leaving me hovering in place, confused.
+The strange conversation with my evolved from certainly smacked of something important - they'd plainly told me that they needed help.